exercism/java/exercises/practice/parallel-letter-frequency/.approaches/introduction.md

 ## Which approach to use?

-When tasks are simple or do not require a dedicated thread pool (such as in this case), the parallelStream approach is recommended.
+When tasks are simple or do not require a dedicated thread pool (such as in this case), the `parallelStream` approach is recommended.
-However, if the work is complex or there is a need to isolate thread pools from other concurrent tasks, the ForkJoinPool approach is preferable.
+However, if the work is complex or there is a need to isolate thread pools from other concurrent tasks, the [`ForkJoinPool`][ForkJoinPool] approach is preferable.

 [thread]: https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html
 [stream]: https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html